-Meal allowance rates: \Regulations have been attached.
+Meal allowance rates: Regulations have been attached.

-- \$4.00 for breakfast

-- \$8.00 for lunch

-- \$9.00 for dinner
+\$4.00 for breakfast \$8.00 for lunch \$9.00 for dinner

-PRMCSAP Inspectors: Twenty-two (22) inspectors and two (2) official inspectors, for a total of twenty-four (24) inspectors, performing 100% MCSAP enforcement and compliance work are entitled to per diem benefits.
+PRMCSAP Inspectors: Twenty (20) inspectors and four (4) official inspectors, for a total of twenty-four (24) inspectors, performing 100% MCSAP enforcement and compliance work are entitled to per diem benefits.
 All inspectors are full-time employees.
 The workweek is composed of 37.5 hours, with approximately 260 workdays a year.
 A regular work shift is from 06:00 to 14:30.
 Subtracting the average days they remain at the office (one office day a month, as well as preparing reports, participating in meetings and webinars, etc., on regular days and after their work in the field), they will spend an average of approximately 190 days performing enforcement and compliance work.
-We can calculate as follows to establish the required costs: 190 shifts \ 24 inspectors \ \$12.00 (shift from 06:00 to 14:30).
+We can calculate as follows to establish the required costs: 190 shifts 24 inspectors \$12.00 (shift from 06:00 to 14:30).
 Total: \$54,720.00.

-TPSB Inspectors: Nine (9) TPSB inspectors and one (1) PRMCSAP inspector, for a total of ten (10) employees, performing 100% MCSAP enforcement and compliance work are entitled to per diem benefits for their overtime work.
-Traffic enforcement, 75 four (4) hour overtime shifts, is to be performed after regular shift, therefore we can calculate as follows to establish the required costs: 75 shifts \ 10 inspectors \ \$9.00 (after regular 7.5-hour workday, shift that extends past 19:00).
-Total: \$6,750.0
+TPSB Inspectors: Nine (9) TPSB inspectors , performing 100% MCSAP enforcement and compliance work are entitled to per diem benefits for their overtime work.
+Traffic enforcement, 75 four (4) hour overtime shifts, is to be performed after regular shift, therefore we can calculate as follows to establish the required costs: 75 shifts 9 inspectors \$9.00 (after regular 7.5-hour workday, shift that extends past 19:00).
+Total: \$6,075.0